 Dr Corinna Hackmann, Research Development Lead, Norfolk & Suffolk NHS Foundation Trust

-Dr Corinna Hackmann is a Research Clinical Psychologist at Norfolk and Suffolk Foundation Trust.
-I have a particular interest in research into personal recovery.
+I am a Research Clinical Psychologist and have a particular interest in research into personal recovery.
 I helped to establish the Recovery College at NSFT and have conducted research into recovery colleges and peer support.

 I am a later life Consultant Clinical Psychologist with a passion for co-production.
 I have co-developed and co-run Recovery College courses aimed at helping older adults, including people with dementia.